LassoSoft/LassoGuide/lasso_guide_source/operations/protocols-pipes.rst

    series of communications between the two hosts, this method accepts a timeout parameter which will terminate the action if it takes too long to complete.

-   This method returns no value, but will fail if an error is produced by the underlying OpenSSL library.
+   This method returns no value, but will fail if the underlying OpenSSL library produces an error.

 .. member:: net_tcp_ssl->endTLS()